The name of the club shall be the "Calgary Junior Chess Club (CJCC)".

 To support the ACA, the Chess Federation of Canada and Chess n’ Math Association.

 The annual membership fee shall be $5.00 for players and $1.00 for parents and coaches.

 Players, parents and coaches who have paid the membership fee shall be able to participate, make motions and vote at the AGM, and will be eligible for nomination to the Executive.

-A portion of the CJCC membership fee shall be forwarded to the ACA so that all members of the CJCC shall be members of the ACA.
+A portion of the CJCC membership fee shall be forwarded to the Alberta Chess Association (ACA) so that all members of the CJCC shall be members of the ACA.

-All players are encouraged be a member of the Chess Federation of Canada (optional, not mandatory).
-The cost of the membership can be found on the website:
+All players are encouraged to become members of the Chess Federation of Canada; this is optional, not mandatory.
+The cost of the membership can be found on the website: http://www.chess.ca/

-Players who wish to borrow books and/or DVDs from the Calgary Chess Club (CCC) library must be a member of the Calgary Chess Club.
+Players who wish to borrow books and/or DVDs from the Calgary Chess Club (CCC) library must be a member of the CCC.
 The cost of the membership can be found on the website: http://calgarychess.com/

 Regular monthly tournaments will be open to all members of the club and shall be sectioned by rating when numbers warrant it.

 Junior tournaments shall be open to members of the club ages 20 and under, and shall be sectioned by rating when numbers warrant it.
 There may be a Girls section when numbers warrant it.

 Youth tournaments shall be sectioned and played by age bands as follows: U8, U10, U12, U14, U16, U18, and U20.
 Adjacent sections with fewer than 4 players may be combined at the discretion of the Tournament Director (TD).